-For fares to and from zone 1 (Melbourne), read across from the first column.
-For fares between zones not including zone 1, read across from the second column.
+To find a fare for regional travel, work out the number of zones travelled in.
+For travel which includes zone 1, read across from the first (red) column.
+For travel which does not include zone 1, read across from the second (blue) column.
 See chapter 2 to find the zone(s) of a location.